Act respecting labour standards Chapter IV - Larbour standards (Section 39.1 to 97)

 Child under the age of 14

-The employer must preserve the written consent as if it were an entry required to be made in the registration system or register referred to in paragraph 3 of section 29.
+The employer must preserve any consent form as if it were an entry required to be made in the registration system or register referred to in paragraph 3 of section 29.

 1997, c.
 72, s.
 5; 1999, c.
 52, s.
 11., 2023, c.
 11, s.
 2.

 See section 35.0.3 of the Regulation respecting labour standards for exceptions and the conditions under which an employer can employ a child under the age of 14.

 On June 1, 2023, an employer who employs a child under 14 years of age performing work to which the prohibition set out in the first paragraph of section 84.3 of the Act respecting labour standards applies must send the child a written notice of termination of employment no later than on July 1, 2023.
 The duration of the notice depends on how much uninterrupted service with which the child is credited.

 Duration of notice of termination of employment eaccording to the uninterrupted service credited to the child Duration of notice of termination of employment Uninterrupted service credited to the child None Less than 3 months 1 week 3 months to less than 1 year 2 weeks 1 to 2 years 3 weeks 2 years or more

 The employer may have the child perform work during the period of notice to which the child is entitled or pay the child a compensatory indemnity equal to the child’s regular wage, excluding overtime, for a period equal to the period or remaining period of notice to which the child was entitled.
 The indemnity must be paid at the time the employment is terminated.